-- From the outbound perspective the Supply Chain also arranges logistics and delivery.
+- From the outbound perspective the Supply Chain also arranges logistics and delivery and the provision of value-added services.
 In areas such as E-Commerce the Supply Chain is instrumental in arranging delivery strategies such as Same-Day delivery and Drop Shipping, along with reducing freight costs to support Free Shipping services.

 3. End to End Supply Chain Visibility and the Internet of Things (IoT)

 - The Supply Chain is central to having the complete visibility required to run any company.
 From product data to forecasting to customer orders to ERP parameters to ERP output to supplier status to inbound delivery to manufacturing/processing to outbound delivery to distribution to inventory positioning to outbound delivery the Supply Chain is central to all of this activity.

 - The ability of the Supply Chain to manage all of this data, provide the analytics, inform the requisite decision-making and drive company performance is an absolutely enormous responsibility.
 The exponential growth of E-Commerce, the Internet of Things (IoT), Industry 4.0 and Artificial Intelligence (AI) make Supply Chain a Strategic imperative in any company.

 4. Cost and Profit Management